Glagan/MyMangaDex/README.md

 Lot of bugs fixed
 - [x] Cleaner code (I hope)
 - [x] Keep track of any opened chapters and highlight them
-- [x] Show manga image on title hover
+- [x] Show manga image and last 5 highest opened chapters when hovering the title

 ### 1.1 (1.0)
 - [x] Keep track of last open chapter for each manga